Ian McHarg: Legacy

+The Ian McHarg Medal, named after him, is awarded by the Earth and Space Science Informatics Division of the European Geosciences Union for research in information technology applied to Earth and space sciences.

 McHarg died on 5 March 2001 at the age of eighty from pulmonary disease.

 Ian L. McHarg Center for Urbanism and Ecology

 In the summer of 2017, the University of Pennsylvania Stuart Weitzman School of Design launched a new, interdisciplinary research center in McHarg's honor.
 Anticipating the 50th publication anniversary of his text Design with Nature, the McHarg Center's public launch took place in June 2019 as a part of an event, exhibition, and book project known as "Design with Nature Now".
 Its mission is to build on The Weitzman School's position as a global leader in urban ecological design by bringing environmental and social scientists together with planners, designers, policy-makers, and communities to develop practical, innovative ways of improving the quality of life in the places most vulnerable to the effects of climate change.

 The center is led by co-Executive Directors Frederick Steiner and Richard Weller.
 Its founding Wilks Family Director is Billy Fleming.